Season 17 Mentors

 Poetry

 A lover of hybrid forms of literature, tattoos, and all things martial arts, Gustavo Adolfo Aybar writes about fatherhood, masculinity, baseball, and law enforcement.
-With an MA in Romance Languages and Literature from the University of Missouri-Kansas City, Aybar became a writer, translator, and scholar.
-His first full-length collection, We Seek Asylum is indicative of his education and diverse passion, along with new work available online via SpanglishVoces.com.
+With an MA in romance languages and literature from the University of Missouri-Kansas City, Aybar became a writer, translator, and scholar.
+His first full-length collection, We Seek Asylum, is indicative of his education and diverse passion, along with new work available online via SpanglishVoces.com.

-• Claire Wahmanholm
+• Claire Wahamanholm

 Claire Wahmanholm